LSDtopotools/LSDTopoTools.github.io/_posts/2000-01-03-documentation.md

 ---
 title: "Docs"
-bg: green     #defined in _config.yml, can use html color like '#010101'
+bg: white     #defined in _config.yml, can use html color like '#010101'
-color: white  #text color
+color: black  #text color
 fa-icon: question-circle
 ---